sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 8. From the response, note down the technical coupon ID as you will use it later.

-With this, you have created a multi-code coupon with the ID **COFFEELOVER** and a validity period from **October 1, 2026 to December 31, 2026**.
+With this, you have created a multi-code coupon with the ID **COFFEE LOVER** and a validity period from **October 1, 2026 to December 31, 2026**.

-**Optional**: If you want to check whether you have successfully created the multi-code coupon **COFFEELOVER**, you can proceed with the following steps:
+**Optional**: If you want to check whether you have successfully created the multi-code coupon **COFFEE LOVER**, you can proceed with the following steps:

 <!-- border -->![Check created coupon](GET_coupon.png)